george-hawkins/breadboard-vtx-control/README.md

     #define UART2_TX_PIN PD5

 So the UART2 RX and TX pins are PD6 and PD5 respectively.
 If you look at the pinout diagram in the user manual (or the one that came in the board's blister pack), you'll find these pins near the top-right of the CN9 header.

+Note: STM produce a very wide range of Nucleo boards but only some of them are listed on the Mbed boards [page](https://os.mbed.com/platforms/?q=&Board+vendor=STMicroelectronics).
+Those that are, do have nice pinout diagrams, e.g. see the Mbed pages for the [Nucleo-F746ZG](https://os.mbed.com/platforms/ST-Nucleo-F746ZG/) and the [Nucleo-F767ZI](https://os.mbed.com/platforms/ST-Nucleo-F767ZI/).
+Unforunately, unlike the Nucleo-F722ZE that I've used here, neither of these boards has an existing Betaflight target definition.
+A Nucleo board that has both a Betaflight target definition and an Mbed page is the [Nucleo-H743ZI2](https://os.mbed.com/platforms/ST-Nucleo-H743ZI2/).

+I've copied out the pins on Zio headers, from the Nucleo-F722ZE manual, into [`notes/nucleo-f722ze-zio-header.md`](notes/nucleo-f722ze-zio-header.md) - this makes it more convenient to search for the location of a particular pin.

 Setting up the RX
 -----------------